 Drs.
 John and Julie Gottman provide a tremendous amount of scientifically valid research on healthy relationships.
 You’ll find many of their wonderful resources here.

-Healthy and happy couples are often found not by how little they argue, but by how many small things they do for each other, how many repair attempts they make and how much they try to stay away from criticism, contempt, defensiveness and stonewalling (Gottman’s 4 Horsemen of the Apocolypse).
+The power of love in healthy and happy couples are often found not by how little they argue, but by how many small things they do for each other, how many repair attempts they make and how much they try to stay away from criticism, contempt, defensiveness and stonewalling (Gottman’s 4 Horsemen of the Apocolypse).
 Absolutely no one is perfect and everyone will make mistakes in their relationship.
 But a much higher ratio of positive to negative interactions makes an impact on the healing and forgiveness of those moments.

 It can be easy to compare to other couples who seem blissfully in love, but remember sustainable love shows up in the hard times too, not just when life is going well.
 If you’re unsure of how to best show love to your partner, consider Gary Chapman’s 5 Love Languages for some ideas!